acollign/netrunner-wiki/Getting-Started-with-Development.md

+# AUTOMATED ENVIRONMENT

+To get a local copy running with one command, see https://github.com/astrostl/nrdev

+# MANUAL ENVIRONMENT

 This page contains all the information you need to get started with developing as well as useful tips (see also [this issue](https://github.com/mtgred/netrunner/issues/328)).

 ## IDE